 - 4.1 In this chapter the impact of the changes in demography associated with the four scenarios on the findings set out in chapter 6 of the HNSG (affordable housing need) is examined.
+Need associated with demographic projections based on the standard method are also provided for comparison.
 The findings are disaggregated to Cambridge and South Cambridgeshire. - 4.2 This analysis identifies variations between these outputs and those set out in the HNSG and provides a commentary explaining why these variations have arisen.